wmealing/wmealing.github.io/signed-kernel-modules.md

     }

-The mentioned CONFIG\_INTEGRITY\_PLATFORM\_KEYRING code allows for kexec to work correctly.
-I really don't know what its doing here in the module loading code.

-    config INTEGRITY_PLATFORM_KEYRING
-         bool "Provide keyring for platform/firmware trusted keys" depends on INTEGRITY_ASYMMETRIC_KEYS
-         depends on SYSTEM_BLACKLIST_KEYRING
-         depends on EFI
-         help
-          Provide a separate, distinct keyring for platform trusted keys, which the kernel automatically populates during initialization from values provided by the platform for verifying the kexec'ed kerned image and, possibly, the initramfs signature.

 From initial research this appears to be the ".builtin\_trusted\_keys" keyring.
+But the Secondary keyring can also be built if configured at build time.
+(This is not the case in RHEL systems).

+This secondary keychain must also be trusted by a signer in the primary keychain, so.. its not simple.

+Listing the primary keys:

     # keyctl list %:.builtin_trusted_keys

 These keys will only show when booted in secureboot mode with secureboot in a reputable state.

-Sidenote:

-There is support upstream for CONFIG\_SECONDARY\_TRUSTED\_KEYRING but this is not enabled in any shipping version of Red Hat Enterprise Linux.

-Keys in the secondary trusted keyring need to be somehow trusted by the first key, so I'm not sure how thats supposed to happen and why you wouldnt just put them in the first keyring.
-It might be that they need to be added via mokutil ?

-<a id="org5a2e251"></a>
+<a id="org59e62e1"></a>

 # Failure modes.